godatadriven/azure_function_python_remote_build/README.md

 ## Deploy the function app
 In the previous step Terraform created the deploy script at `{project root}/scripts/deploy_function_app.sh`.
-This script consists of two steps building the zip, then using the Azure cli to trigger the remote build and deployment.
+This script consists of two steps, first building the zip, then using the Azure cli to trigger the remote build and deployment.

 The script must be run from the project root so that the path references are correct.
 There are many ways to run a script on the commandline, I like: